alphapoint/cardano-node/README.md

 # Cardano Wallet/Node - Docker

 This project will build a 1.3.x Cardano Node and Wallet running within a docker container on Ubuntu.
-This repo was forked from [here](https://github.com/TheDevKnight/cardano-sl-wallet) and thanks to @TheDevKnight for his help in getting me up and going.
-I also borrowed config content from [here](https://github.com/EmurgoVN/cardano_docker).

 ## Requirements
 - Ubuntu - OSX did not work for me ;(